Rosa Parks: Memorialization

+On February 1, 2013, Obama called "upon all Americans to observe this day with appropriate service, community, and education programs to honor Rosa Parks's enduring legacy" for the 100th anniversary of her birthday on the upcoming February 4 that year.
+The Henry Ford Museum designated February 4, 2013, as a "National Day of Courage".
+Also on February 4, the United States Postal Service unveiled a postage stamp in Parks's honor.

 In 2014, a statue of Parks was dedicated at the Essex Government Complex in Newark, New Jersey.
 Rosa Parks station opened in Paris, France in 2015.
 In 2016, Parks's former residence in Detroit was threatened with demolition.
 A Berlin-based American artist, Ryan Mendoza, arranged to have the house disassembled, moved to his garden in Germany, and partly restored and converted into a museum honoring Parks.
 In 2018, the house was moved back to the United States.
 Brown University was initially planning to exhibit the house, but the display was cancelled.
 The house was eventually exhibited at the WaterFire Arts Center in Providence, Rhode Island.
 Also in 2018, Continuing the Conversation, a public sculpture of Parks, was unveiled on the main campus of Georgia Tech.
 Another statue of Parks was unveiled in Montgomery in 2019.
 In 2021, a bust of Rosa Parks was added to the Oval Office when Joe Biden began his presidency.
 A statue of Parks was approved for the Alabama State Capitol grounds in 2023.

 Historiography

-President Barack Obama sat on the Rosa Parks bus at an event in Dearborn, Michigan in 2012, although Parks' 1955 seat was the one across from him.
+President Barack Obama sat on the Rosa Parks bus at an event in Dearborn, Michigan, in 2012, although Parks's 1955 seat was the one across from him.

 Many popular narratives surrounding Parks portray her as a heroine.
 Senate Majority Leader Bill Frist states that Parks's refusal to move was "not an intentional attempt to change a nation, but a singular act aimed at restoring the dignity of the individual".
-Writing in the Florida State University Law Review, civil rights advocate A. Leon Higginbotham Jr. describes Parks as a "heroine" who exemplified both "raw courage" and "genteelness".
+Writing in the Florida State University Law Review, civil rights advocate A. Leon Higginbotham Jr. describes Parks as a "heroine" who exemplified "raw courage" and "genteelness".
 Academic Kenan İli characterizes Parks as an "icon of leadership", emphasizing her "quiet strength" and "feminine dignity".
 He argues that Parks's actions, driven by "values and integrity", served as a powerful catalyst for change, inspiring both Montgomery and the broader United States to confront their systemic injustices.

-Theoharis, in her 2015 biography The Rebellious Life of Mrs. Rosa Parks, argues that the popular narrative of Rosa Parks as a "quiet" and "accidental" figure in the civil rights movement obscures her lifelong radical activism and political philosophy, as well as the "variety of struggles" that she took part in.
+Jeanne Theoharis, in her 2015 biography The Rebellious Life of Mrs. Rosa Parks, argues that the popular narrative of Rosa Parks as a "quiet" and "accidental" figure in the civil rights movement obscures her lifelong radical activism and political philosophy, as well as the "variety of struggles" in which she took part.
 She describes the "quiet" portrayal of Parks as a "gendered caricature", contending that interviewers misinterpreted her words in an attempt to form their own narratives around Parks.
 Academic Riché Richardson similarly critiques the "uses, abuses, and appropriations" of Parks's legacy in contemporary political discourse, particularly the ways her image has been manipulated to serve political agendas.